- How Do I...

 Making a Request for Public Records

 The Massachusetts Public Records Law, found at Chapter 66, Section 10 of the Massachusetts General Laws, applies to records made or received by a Massachusetts governmental entity.
 Unless the requested records fall under an exemption to the Law, the responsive documents must be made available to the requester.
-A list of exemptions may be found at Chapter 4, Section 7(26) of the Massachusetts General Laws.
-To request a public record on line, go here:
+A list of exemptions may be found in Chapter 4, Section 7(26) of the Massachusetts General Laws.
+To request a public record online, go here Version Options Public Records Request Headline

 On June 3, 2016, Governor Baker signed An Act to Improve Public Records into law.
 Many of the provisions in the new law took effect on January 1, 2017.